Anti-nuclear movement: Large protests

 In 1981, Germany's largest anti-nuclear power demonstration protested against the construction of the Brokdorf Nuclear Power Plant west of Hamburg.
-Some 100,000 people came face to face with 10,000 police officers.
+Some 100,000 people came face-to-face with 10,000 police officers.

-In the late 1970s and early 1980s, the revival of the nuclear arms race, triggered a new wave of protests about nuclear weapons.
-Older organizations such as the Federation of Atomic Scientists revived, and newer organizations appeared, including the Nuclear Weapons Freeze Campaign and Physicians for Social Responsibility.
+In the late 1970s and early 1980s, the revival of the nuclear arms race triggered a new wave of protests about nuclear weapons.
+Older organizations such as the Federation of Atomic Scientists revived; newer organizations appeared, including the Nuclear Weapons Freeze Campaign and Physicians for Social Responsibility.
 In the UK, on 1 April 1983, about 70,000 people linked arms to form a 14-mile-long human chain between three nuclear weapons centres in Berkshire.

 On Palm Sunday 1982, 100,000 Australians participated in anti-nuclear rallies in the nation's largest cities.
-Growing year by year, the rallies drew 350,000 participants in 1985.
-On 29 October 1983, the Committee Cruise Missiles No organised a demonstration in The Hague, Netherlands which was attended by 550,000 people, and was the largest demonstration in the history of the Netherlands.
+Year by year, the rallies grew, drawing 350,000 participants in 1985.
+On 29 October 1983, the Committee Cruise Missiles No organised a demonstration in The Hague, Netherlands, which was attended by 550,000 people, and was the largest demonstration in the history of the Netherlands.

 In May 1986, following the Chernobyl disaster, clashes between anti-nuclear protesters and West German police were common.
-More than 400 people were injured in mid-May at a nuclear-waste reprocessing plant being built near Wackersdorf.
+More than 400 people were injured in mid-May at demonstrations against the Wackersdorf reprocessing plant (WAA) being built near Wackersdorf.
+The 5th Anti-WAAhnsinns Festival followed in July.
 Also in May 1986, an estimated 150,000 to 200,000 people marched in Rome to protest against the Italian nuclear program, and 50,000 marched in Milan.
 Hundreds of people walked from Los Angeles to Washington, D.C., in 1986 in what is referred to as the Great Peace March for Global Nuclear Disarmament.
 The march took nine months to traverse 3700 mi, advancing approximately fifteen miles per day.

 The anti-nuclear organisation "Nevada Semipalatinsk" was formed in 1989 and was one of the first major anti-nuclear groups in the former Soviet Union.
-It attracted thousands of people to its protests and campaigns which eventually led to the closure of the nuclear test site in north-east Kazakhstan, in 1991.
+It attracted thousands of people to its protests and campaigns, which eventually led to the closure of the nuclear test site in north-east Kazakhstan in 1991.

 The World Uranium Hearing was held in Salzburg, Austria in September 1992.
 Anti-nuclear speakers from all continents, including indigenous speakers and scientists, testified to the health and environmental problems of uranium mining and processing, nuclear power, nuclear weapons, nuclear tests, and radioactive waste disposal.
 People who spoke at the 1992 Hearing included Thomas Banyacya, Katsumi Furitsu, Manuel Pino and Floyd Red Crow Westerman.